-If you hold any special certifications, be sure to mention them.
-Some schools look for certifications such as reading endorsements.
-If you hold one of these certifications but fail to mention it on your resume, you could miss out on getting the job.
-Make sure you don’t lose a potential job by overlooking this detail.
+Some schools require teachers to have certifications such as reading endorsements and will filter out resumes of candidates who do not list those certifications.
+If you hold one of these certifications but fail to mention it on your resume, you could miss out on getting a job for which you are actually very well qualified.
+Don’t lose a potential job by overlooking the little details.

 Use Special Education Keywords